Amul-Thantharate/wordpress-website-host-aws/README.md

 Run one by one command in the terminal
 ```

-These will setup you mysql-server and create a database and user for wordpress
+These will setup your mysql-server and create a database and user for wordpress